- Effects of Progres® on white shrimp – Aquaculture Europe 2023 conference

 - Hankkija has sold the Progres® feed innovation business to AB Vista

 - Progres® and Progut® in the weaner diet increased piglet resilience to F4-ETEC in the post-weaning period – A poster from Schothorst Feed Research at the ZeroZincSummit2022

 - Raising piglets without medical ZnO – an example from Finland

 - Hankkija recently hosted the 65th Intercoop Feed Congress in Helsinki

 Feeding the world with less environmental impact is one of the main future challenges of the livestock sector.
 Reducing the methane emission of ruminants falls well within this scope.
-Hankkija Oy took part in a collaborative research, led by Agrifood Research Finland, which studied the potential of high-oil rapeseed cake or natural additives on enteric methane (CH4) emissions, nutrient utilization, milk fatty acid (FA) profile, and performance of dairy cows.
+Hankkija Oy took part in a collaborative research, led by Natural Research Institute Finland, Luke, which studied the potential of high-oil rapeseed cake or natural additives on enteric methane (CH4) emissions, nutrient utilization, milk fatty acid (FA) profile, and performance of dairy cows.
 The study has now been published in the Journal of Dairy Sciences.

 For the experiment, eight lactating Red Nordic dairy cows, fed with a grass-silage: concentrate ratio of 45:55, were randomly assigned to a replicated 4 × 4 Latin square design.

 - Control containing 19.3% rapeseed meal on dry matter basis